Last Updated on February 13, 2023.

 When I was in my teens, there was no other way to learn guitar other than hiring a teacher or going to a music school, which is basically what I did.

-Now there are dozens, if not hundreds, of websites available that teach you how to play the guitar online, and most of them even have their own app that you can use to learn no matter where you are.
+This, however, has drastically changed in the past decade and now there are dozens, if not hundreds, of websites available that teach you how to play the guitar online, and most of them even have their own app that you can use to learn no matter where you are.

 |Website||Price||Level||Mobile App||Free Trial|